-- First point of contact would be your child's class teacher or STA to share your concerns. - You could also arrange to meet Mrs Sarah Leighfield the SRP PI coordinator.
+- First point of contact would be your child's class teacher, STA or TA to share your concerns. - You could also arrange to meet Mrs Emily Coward the SRP PI manager or Mrs Michelle Fisher the SENCO.

 Contact the school office to be directed to the most appropriate member of the Senior Leadership Team (SLT) if you are unsure who to contact.